Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   <li>Countly.userData.save() //send data to server</li>
 </ul>
 <p>
-  <strong>Note</strong>:&nbsp;<span>when reporting to the server, assure the push, pushUnique, and pull parameters can provide multiple values for the same property as an array.</span>
+  <strong>Note</strong>:&nbsp;when reporting to the server, assure the push, pushUnique,
+  and pull parameters can provide multiple values for the same property as an array.
 </p>
 <p>
   Here is